 - Over 50 years with unexplained rectal bleeding

 - Over 60 years with a change in bowel habit or iron deficiency anaemia

 Patients may present acutely with obstruction if the tumour blocks the passage through the bowel.
 This presents a surgical emergency with vomiting, abdominal pain and absolute constipation.

-TOM TIP: Iron deficiency anaemia on its own without any other explanation (i.e. heavy menstruation) is an indication for a “two week wait” cancer referral for colonoscopy and OGD (“top and tail”) for GI malignancy.
-This is because GI malignancies such as bowel cancer can cause microscopic bleeding (not visible on stools) that eventually lead to iron deficiency anaemia.
+TOM TIP: Iron deficiency anaemia on its own without any other explanation (i.e. heavy menstruation) is an indication for a “two week wait” cancer referral for colonoscopy and gastroscopy (“top and tail”) for GI malignancy.
+This is because GI malignancies such as bowel cancer can cause microscopic bleeding (not visible in bowel movements) that eventually lead to iron deficiency anaemia.

 Faecal Immunochemical Test (FIT) and Bower Cancer Screening

-Faecal immunochemical tests (FIT) look very specifically for the amount of human haemoglobin is in the stool.
-FIT replaced the older stool test called the faecal occult blood (FOB) test, which detected blood in the stool but could give false positives by detecting blood in food (e.g. from red meats).
+Faecal immunochemical tests (FIT) look very specifically for the amount of human haemoglobin in the stool.
+FIT replaced the older stool test called the faecal occult blood (FOB) test, which detected blood in the stool but could give false positives by detecting blood in food (e.g., from red meats).

 FIT tests can be used as a test in general practice to help assess for bowel cancer in specific patients who do not meet the criteria for a two week wait referral, for example: